Aswaran: Weaponry

 Face masks were used since at least the 4th century AD.

 The horse-armor covered the torso (with an oval opening for the rider's seat), as well as the head and neck.
-Since stirrup was not invented yet, the riders were relying on a saddle with "four horn" design for their stability.
+Before stirrups came into widespread use, the riders relied on a saddle with "four horn" design for their stability.
 The Sasanian cavalry was relying more on maneuverability than their Parthian predecessors.

-The late aswaran reportedly also used a device called panjagan which was supposedly able to fire a volley of five arrows.
+The late aswaran reportedly also employed a device or technique called panjagan to shoot a volley of five arrows.

 Banner

 Each asbaran unit would have a Drafsh, or heraldric standard.
 These would have often included legendary creatures and animals.
-These animals would have included elephants, horses, bears, lions, deer (ahu); these would also include Zoroastrian mythological creatures such as Bashkuch and the army of asbaran would have the Derafsh Kaviani as their banner.
+These animals would have included elephants, horses, bears, lions, and deer (ahu); these banners would also include Zoroastrian mythological creatures such as Bashkuch and the army of Asbaran would have the Derafsh Kaviani as their banner.

 Some aswaran members with superior bravery, character, and equestrian skills were receiving honorary bracelets, recorded in Islamic sources as suwārī, with the wearer being called a musawwar.